smetanadvorak/alpes_hand_interface/README.md

 ## Acknowledgments
 We would like to thank Alpes Industries for providing us with a detailed documentation on their product and for some after-purchase support.
 Also, kind regards to Benjamin Gautier who was the first to write Matlab utilities for working with the hands.
-Finally, we thank Guillaume Perrault for pythonification of the Benjamin's code, which became a basis for this repositorium.
+Finally, we thank Guillaume Perrault for pythonification of the Benjamin's code, which helped a lot to write this code.